warutherford/pj_woodlands_ecography/README.md

 # pj_woodlands_ecography
-repo for submission to ecograpgy
+repo for submission to Ecography